opensearch-project/documentation-website/_opensearch/supported-field-types/percolator.md

 ## Example

-A customer is searching for a table under $400, and wants to create an alert for this search.
+A customer is searching for a table priced $400 or less, and wants to create an alert for this search.

 Create a mapping assigning percolator field type to the query field: